 We proceed as follows.
 We start by documenting in detail "how" austerity has been implemented in each country.
-This is not an easy task: fiscal adjustment plans have often been complex, extending over several years, repeatedly modified in mid-course, sometimes even drastically because of political bickering.
+This is not an easy task: Fiscal adjustment plans have often been complex, extending over several years, repeatedly modified in mid-course, sometimes even drastically because of political bickering.
 Then, we evaluate the effects of such policies on output growth.
-Since the fiscal corrections implemented in the years 2009-2013 (as most fiscal corrections) came, as we said, in the form of multi-year plans, rather than one year moves, we need a model capable of simulating the effects of plans rather than isolated shifts in fiscal variables.
+Since the fiscal corrections implemented in the years 2009-13 (as most fiscal corrections) came, as we said, in the form of multi-year plans, rather than 1-year moves, we need a model capable of simulating the effects of plans rather than isolated shifts in fiscal variables.
 We estimate such a model with data running up to (but not including) the years 2009-13.
-Then we simulate the model out of sample (that is over the years 2009-13) feeding in the actual plans adopted in those five years.
-This strategy allows us to analyze not only the output effects of austerity as actually implemented, but also to ask what the effect on output growth would have been, had the same fiscal contractions been implemented in a different fashion, e.g. relying less on tax increases and more on spending cuts.
+Then we simulate the model out of sample (i.e. over the years 2009-13) feeding in the actual plans adopted in those five years.
+This strategy allows us to analyse not only the output effects of austerity as actually implemented, but also to ask what the effect on output growth would have been, had the same fiscal contractions been implemented in a different fashion, e.g. relying less on tax increases and more on spending cuts.

-Our main finding is that fiscal adjustments based upon cuts in spending are much less costly, in terms of output losses, than those based upon tax increases.
+Our main finding is that fiscal adjustments based on cuts in spending are much less costly, in terms of output losses, than those based on tax increases.
 Our evidence indicates that the difference between the two types of adjustment is very large.
-Over our estimation period (1978-2007) the average tax-based adjustment plan with an initial size of one per cent of GDP results in a cumulative contraction in GDP of two per cent in the following three years.
+Over our estimation period (1978-2007) the average tax-based (TB) adjustment plan with an initial size of 1% of GDP results in a cumulative contraction in GDP of 2% in the following three years.
 On the contrary, spending-based adjustments generate very small recessions with an impact on output growth not significantly different from zero.
-In this respect the recent episodes of austerity do not look different from previous ones.
+In this respect, the recent episodes of austerity do not look different from previous ones.
 Out of sample simulations of our model, that project output growth conditional only upon the fiscal plans implemented since 2009, do reasonably well in predicting the total output fluctuations of the countries in our sample over the years 2010-13, and they are also capable of explaining some of the cross-country heterogeneity in this variable.
 The results are particularly strong for those countries in which the main shock in that period was indeed a fiscal policy one.
-For example, the tax-based adjustment implemented in Italy in 2010-13 is sufficient by itself to explain the recession experienced by the country over the period 2011-2012 (with negative GDP growth of around 2 per cent in each vear).
+For example, the TB adjustment implemented in Italy in 2010-13 is sufficient by itself to explain the recession experienced by the country over the period 2011-2 (with negative GDP growth of around 2% in each year).